China–Sri Lanka relations: Modern cultural ties

 Sri Lanka has become a very popular destination for Chinese tourists and now form the largest nationality of tourists coming to the country.
 In the first seven months of 2016, 1,173,618 Chinese tourists visited the country.
 Almost 1.8 million visited in 2015.

 Chinese cuisine enjoys a lot of popularity in Sri Lanka and like Indian cuisine, restaurants serving Chinese cuisine can be found across the island.

 Sinhalese language-dubbed Chinese and Hong Kong television dramas are popular and are broadcast on major television networks in Sri Lanka; subtitled copies are sold in DVD stores across the country as well.
 Chinese action films are popular and in the past enjoyed a lot of popularity in the country with CD stores across the country supplying the DVDs.
 Additionally, Chinese-origin TV channels and radio stations have begun broadcasting in the country including: China Central Television, China Radio International and Celestial Movies.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 72% of Sri Lankans had a favorable view of China, while 11% had an unfavorable view.